gisma-courses/LV-uav-workflow/morea/UAVFieldwork/experience-fw-13.md

 ## Export the plan

-If finished klick on the File Button on the left side menu and save this plan choosing the KML file format.
-You will need this file for the next step.
+If finished klick on the File Button on the left side menu and save this plan choosing the generic `.plan` file format.
+This file is the reference for all additional steps.